anushthakalia/Assignment_1_rollno_11506_11507/README.md

 search using KMP algorithm.
 The program takes a text file as an input whose name along with the extension has to be entered when prompted.
 This text file should exist in the same folder as the program.
+* A text file new_line.txt has been added in this repositary for testing.
 ___________________________________________________________________________________________________________________________